 Irish crochet is instantly recognizable.
 The common rose and leaf motifs, joined by delicate lace netting, make up a vintage style that dates back centuries — according to Irish Crochet Lab, Irish women used to sell these crocheted items (doilies were often up for grabs) during the potato famine of the 19th century.

 But the style has come a long way since the days of doilies.
-Today, you can find modern spins on the tradition that take the classic motifs and crochets them into innovative patterns.
+Today, you can find modern spins on the tradition that take the classic motifs and crochet them into innovative patterns.
 Say hello to 21st century Irish lace!

 Talk about flower power: this top is a fresh, modern version of Irish crochet you’ll want to wear every day this spring.
 Stitch the flower and leaf motifs, then join them with delicate netting to create a colorful garment.